Update: We've revisited this debate, and updated the story with the news of Spotify's widening availability on gaming consoles and new yearly plan.

 |Family Package||$14.99 per month, 6 accounts||$14.99 per month, 6 accounts|

 Apple Music and Spotify both feature libraries built around the same "more than 40 million songs," but their track records for exclusives set them apart.
-Since its introduction in 2015, Apple Music has claimed a series of high-profile albums (such as Chance The Rapper's "Coloring Book" and Taylor Swift's "1984") as windowed-exclusives, meaning they hit other services eventually.
+Since its introduction in 2015, Apple Music has claimed a series of high-profile albums (such as Chance The Rapper's "Coloring Book" and Taylor Swift's "1984") as windowed-exclusives, meaning they hit other services eventually, though there haven't been many lately.

 Some criticize this practice as bad for fans, but Spotify's reluctance to deal in exclusives has meant its users have had to develop some patience over the years.
 Reports suggest recent contract renegotiations between Spotify and the major record labels will lead to the service putting a paywall around certain new releases, though that has yet to be seen.